Rescue of Jessica McClure: Aftermath

-Following McClure's rescue on October 16, 1987, doctors feared they would have to amputate Jessica's foot due to damage from loss of blood flow sustained from her leg being elevated above her head for the 58 and a half hours she was stuck in the well.
+Following McClure's rescue on October 16, 1987, doctors feared they would have to amputate Jessica's foot due to damage from loss of blood flow sustained from her leg being elevated above her head for 58 and a half hours she was stuck in the well.
 They decided to try hyperbaric therapy in an attempt to avoid full amputation.
 In the end, surgeons only had to amputate a toe due to gangrene caused by loss of circulation while she was in the well.
 Jessica carries a scar on her forehead where her head rubbed against the well casing and, despite the incident and 15 subsequent related surgeries, retains no first-hand memory of the events.
 Her parents divorced in 1990.

-Paramedic Robert O'Donnell (August 27, 1957 – April 27, 1995) developed post-traumatic stress disorder after the rescue and later struggled to cope with the abrupt decline in recognition/fame that he had experienced in the immediate aftermath of his heroic act.
+Paramedic Robert O'Donnell (August 27, 1957 – April 27, 1995) developed post-traumatic stress disorder after the rescue and later struggled to cope with the rapid fame and subsequent obscurity he experienced in the immediate aftermath of his heroic act.
 He died from a self-inflicted gunshot wound.

 In May 2004, McClure graduated from Greenwood High School, in a small community near Midland.
 On January 28, 2006, she married Daniel Morales at the Church of Christ in Notrees, Texas, about 40 mi from Midland.
 They met at a day care center where she worked with his sister.
 They have two children, a son born in 2007 and a daughter born in 2009.

-When McClure turned 25 on March 26, 2011, she received a trust fund, composed of donations from around the world, which she discussed using for her children's college and which she used to purchase her home, less than 2 mi from the well into which she fell.
-However, she also indicated that a great deal of the fund was lost during the 2008 financial crisis.
+When McClure turned 25 on March 26, 2011, she became the beneficiary of a trust fund comprising approximately $1.2 million in donations made during her infancy.
+She discussed using the funds for her children's college and to purchase her home, less than 2 mi from the well into which she fell.
+She also indicated the fund lost much of its value during the 2008 financial crisis.